 At this point, both TVs should only respond to their remotes as long as they do not use the same type as those used by your original TV.

-Method 2: Buy a Universal Replacement TV Remote Control
+Solution 2: Buy a Universal Programmable Replacement TV Remote Control

 This will allow you to individually control each TV without any conflicts between them.